anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

 :cite:t:`k8s-feature-gates` are a set of key-value pairs that describe Kubernetes features.
 The components of the control plane of Kubernetes Clusters can be run with different Feature Gate settings.

-A feature can be in Alpha, Beta or GA stage:
+A feature can be in Alpha, Beta or General Availability (GA) stage:

-- Alpha features are disabled by default, may be buggy, and support may be dropped
+- Alpha features are disabled by default, breaking API changes may be expected, may be buggy, and support may be dropped
 - Beta features are disabled by default, are well tested, and support will not be dropped (although breaking API changes may happen).
 Any existing Beta feature as of 1.24 will continue to be enabled by default, but new beta APIs and features will not be enabled by default after Kubernetes 1.24.
   More in :cite:t:`k8s-kep-3136`
 - GA features are stable, always enabled and cannot be disabled.

-The policy for RA2 to include Kubernetes features as mandatory is:

-   Only features that are in GA stage, or Beta when introduced before Kubernetes 1.24, can be made mandatory, subject to RA2 requirements.
+Only those Kubernetes features can be made mandatory in this Reference Architecture which are GA or were Beta before Kubernetes 1.24.

 A list of feature gates is available here :cite:p:`k8s-feature-gates`.